ywang40/Jordan-Fall2021-Project/README.md

 We can update this as the semester goes along, but we can start here.
 - Weekly meetings between Jordan and Yujia via Zoom or in person.
-- Schneider Group touchbase meetings: Mondays at 9:30 AM EDT
+- Schneider Group touchbase meetings: Mondays at 9:30 AM via Zoom.